How to connect to other services with Zapier

 In this article we will show the steps you have to take to connect Tripetto with Zapier.
 You can also have a look at our global article about how webhooks work.

-Zapier knowlegde needed
+🚧 Warning: Zapier knowlegde needed

-Please notice we assume you know how to configure and use Zapier.
+We assume you know how to configure and use Zapier.
 Tripetto support can not help you with configuring this and/or the services that you want to connect your Tripetto form to.

 Step 1 - Prepare Zapier